-Donna Bilak (2014-17), Lecturer-in-Discipline (Department of History, Columbia University) and Research Fellow (Chemical Heritage Foundation) is the Making and Knowing Project’s Postdoctoral Scholar from 2014 through 2017.
+Donna Bilak (2014-17), Lecturer-in-Discipline (Department of History, Columbia University) and Research Fellow (Chemical Heritage Foundation) was the Making and Knowing Project’s Postdoctoral Scholar from 2014 through 2017.
 Her research interests encompass early modern European history of science and alchemy, early modern emblem culture, as well as 19th-century jewelry history and technology.
 Dr. Bilak’s doctoral research reconstructed the life and times of a 17th-century Puritan alchemist who operated in England and America, and she was the 2013-14 Edelstein Postdoctoral Fellow at the Chemical Heritage Foundation in Philadelphia where her research focused on analysis of the Atalanta fugiens(1618), an alchemical emblem book that encodes laboratory technologies using music and images.
 Dr. Bilak has lectured extensively on the topics of early modern alchemy as well as jewelry history throughout North America and Europe, abstracts of past presentations can be found at dbilakpraxis.com.

-Joel A. Klein (2014-17), Lecturer-in-Discipline (Department of History, Columbia University) and Research Fellow (Chemical Heritage Foundation) is the Making and Knowing Project’s Postdoctoral Scholar from 2014 through 2017.
+Joel A. Klein (2014-17), Lecturer-in-Discipline (Department of History, Columbia University) and Research Fellow (Chemical Heritage Foundation) was the Making and Knowing Project’s Postdoctoral Scholar from 2014 through 2017.
 He specializes in the history of science and medicine in the sixteenth and seventeenth centuries, with a special emphasis on the interactions among chymistry, medicine and atomism in German universities.
 Dr. Klein has a particular interest in chymical and medical correspondence in the early Republic of Letters, and focuses on the development of experimental concepts and culture among a diverse group of physicians in Wittenberg and Breslau.
 Before coming to Columbia, he had several predoctoral research fellowships and also worked on the Chymistry of Isaac Newton Project, where he encoded Newton’s handwritten manuscripts and recreated several of his alchemical experiments in the laboratory.
 He is currently at work expanding his dissertation into a monograph.

 Jenny Boulboullé (2014-16), Lecturer-in-Discipline (Department of History, Columbia University) and Research Fellow (Chemical Heritage Foundation) was the Making and Knowing Project’s Postdoctoral Scholar from 2014 through 2016.
 She studied Art History and Romance Languages in Heidelberg, Germany and continued her studies in Art History and Philosophy in the Netherlands (MA Art History, MA Philosophy, University of Amsterdam; PhD, Maastricht University, Dec 2012).
-She is currently a postdoctoral researcher with the ERC-funded ARTECHNE Project at Utrecht University.
+She is currently a postdoctoral researcher with the European Research Council-funded Artechne Project at Utrecht University.
 Dr. Boulboullé’s research focuses on hands-on experiences, practices, materiality, and aesthetics, combining philosophical, historical, and ethnographic research methods.
 She is currently finalizing a research monograph entitled In Touch With Life: Investigating epistemic practices in the life sciences from a hands-on perspective, which is forthcoming with Duke University Press.

 Naomi Rosenkranz serves as the main administrative liaison between the various research, editorial, and digital activities of the Project staff, collaborators, and participants.
 She supports the historical reconstruction research, oversees the Project’s chemical laboratory, and maintains the digital collaboration systems.
 She studied physics at Barnard College (class of 2015), concentrating her research experiences in materials science and engineering (including synthesis and characterization of superconductors and photoconductive properties of organic nanorods).
 In 2014-15, she served as the inaugural Science Resident in Conservation with Columbia’s Ancient Ink Lab, identifying and characterizing ancient carbon-based inks.
 She continued her investigation of inks at the Metropolitan Museum of Art, working with the departments of Scientific Research and Paper Conservation to examine medieval iron-tannate black inks through recipe reconstructions and spectral analysis of museum objects.